The social media manager is probably the most marginalised profession since the telemarketer. Shame on you, Australia.

 However, while all the social media managers are equal, some are more equal than others.
 The company they serve is directly linked to the amount of abuse they field.
-Duck over to the social media page of say…Tigerair Australia and this a regular occurrence:
+Duck over to the social media page of say…any airline and this brand of abuse is a regular occurrence:

 Which begs the question to be asked.
 Do the desirable positions in the Social Media Manager profession start with the sentence “Customers don’t think we’re shit”.